 There are some awesome AIO aquariums from the small 13.5 Gall Fluval Sea Evo all the way through to Innovative Marine’s Nuvo 80 Gallon with every size in between.

 An aquarium with a sump is probably the most common setup you will find in saltwater.
 The aquarium comes with an overflow system with drilled holes that allow the water to drain into a sump below and then returned to the aquarium via a pump.

 Having a sump allows you lots of space for equipment and it keeps EVERYTHING hidden out of sight.
 They give better access for maintenance and you will be surprised at what you can fit into the aquarium cabinet!

-You can buy aquarium systems complete with the aquarium, sump and stand or you can buy all the parts individually to suit your needs.
+You can buy aquarium systems complete with the aquarium, sump, and stand or you can buy all the parts individually to suit your needs.

-HOB filters are a great way to give started in saltwater aquariums and providing you size the filter correctly, fit it with a few of the upgrades and keep it maintained you will be on your way to a beautiful reef aquarium!
+HOB filters are a great way to give started in saltwater aquariums and provide you size the filter correctly, fit it with a few of the upgrades and keep it maintained you will be on your way to a beautiful reef aquarium!

 With time, you will probably find that it may become a lot of work and the decision to upgrade will start to rattle around in your brain.
 This is where most aquarists upgrade to an AIO or sump-system aquarium and then never look back.

 If you found this article helpful please have a look at some of our other articles that go into greater detail on some of the items mentioned here.

 - What Is An Aquarium Auto Top Off?